asheplyakov/timewhatistime/timewhatistime.rst

 -----------------

 * Number of nanoseconds since some arbitrary origin (may be in the future)
-* Not necessarily nanosecond resosution
+* Not necessarily nanosecond resolution
 * The resolution is at least as good as that of `currentTimeMillis`